-- PREPAREDNESS WEBPAGE: On a monthly basis the Town updated the Preparedness Webpage with preparedness information, including hazard areas, evacuation routes deemed appropriate per NH event and locations of shelters. - RECOVERY WEBPAGE: Posted on Town website information about recovery assistance following NH events.
+- PREPAREDNESS WEBPAGE: On a monthly basis from 2014 through 2019, the Town updated the Preparedness Webpage with preparedness information, including hazard areas, evacuation routes deemed appropriate per NH event and locations of shelters. - RECOVERY WEBPAGE: The Town posted on Town website information about recovery assistance following NH events in response to natural hazard events from 2014 through 2019. - HOTLINE: From 2014 through 2019, the Town participated in Connecticut's CT Alert ENS (Emergency Notification System), which is contracted through Everbridge.